Old School Small-Block Chevy Build

 Misc Notes

 There's plenty of Gen-One SBC's out there, but because of their age and unknown history, have the block gone over by a qualified machine shop before you start building one.
-Aside from visual defects and cracks, you'll want to check out bore diameter and ovality to ensure it will be properly built.
+Aside from visual defects and cracks, you'll want to check the diameter and ovality of all eight bores.

 Related Articles: